Public/Council owned trees

 • no pruning or removal action.

-All tree pruning is conducted in accordance with Australian Standard AS4373 – 2007, Pruning of Amenity Trees and Woollahra Municipal Council Tree Pruning Standards.
+All tree pruning is conducted in accordance with Australian Standard AS4373 – 2007, Pruning of Amenity Trees and Council's Tree Pruning Guidelines.

 Pruning Council trees for property clearance

 If you wish to have a Council tree pruned to provide clearance from your property you may lodge a request for Council to prune, remove or make safe the tree by contacting our Customer Service Centre on 9391 7000, or email: records@woollahra.nsw.gov.au.
-Council has tree pruning standards which are used to determine if clearance pruning is required.
+Council has Tree Pruning Guidelines which are used to determine if clearance pruning is required.

 Pruning Council trees for electrical wire clearance

 Energy Australia is responsible for pruning Council trees to provide clearance from overhead power lines.
-The Energy Australia website provides information residents may find helpful or contact the Energy Australia Customer Service Centre on 13 15 35.
+The Ausgrid website provides information residents may find helpful or contact the Ausgrid and Energy Australia Customer Service Centre on 13 15 35.

 Pruning Council trees to maintain an existing view

 Council will not prune a tree to create a new view.
-View pruning will only be considered where it is requested to retain a previously established view.
-Where the tree has not been pruned for some years, photographic or other evidence of previous pruning may need to be provided.
+View pruning will only be considered where it is requested to retain a previously established view and there is a history of the identified tree/s being pruned to restore the pre-existing view.

-If you wish to lodge a request to have a tree pruned to retain a view, you will need to complete and lodge a view prune application form and pay the appropriate fees as stated on the form.
+If you wish to lodge a request to have a tree pruned to retain a view, you will need to complete and lodge a View Prune Application(PDF, 445KB) and pay the appropriate fees as stated on the form.

 On receipt of a completed application form, a Tree Officer will make an appointment to inspect the tree.
 The extent of pruning will be a matter for judgement by the Officer, who will consider the health and growth habit of the tree.
 In some cases, the Officer may determine that the tree should not be pruned.

-If it is agreed that the tree may be pruned a quotation, based on Council's adopted fees and charges as stated on the application form, will be provided in writing to you.
+If it is agreed that the tree may be pruned a quotation, based on Council's adopted fees and charges as stated on the View Prune Application(PDF, 445KB) will be provided in writing to you.
 Once you have accepted the quotation and paid the charges, works will be scheduled for completion within 21 days.